openstack-archive/senlin/doc/source/user/nodes.rst

 profile used by a node.
 The following example updates a node for switching to use a different profile::

-  $ senlin node-update --profile fedora21_server fedora20_server
+  $ openstack cluster node update --profile fedora21_server fedora20_server

 Suppose the node ``fedora20_server`` is now using a profile of type ``os.nova.server`` where a Fedora 20 image is used, the command above will